MSPayneII/8-ball-fortune-teller-v2/README.md

 ### MVP:

-- Users can login/create an account
+- Users can login/create an account with authentication
 - Users can ask the eightball questions
 - Users receive a randomly generated answer on the eightball
 - Question and answers pairs are displayed in a user's record